yuhonghong66/kkulma.github.io/_posts/2017-05-30-animated_london_crimes.md

-### ANIMATED PLOTS AS PART OF EXPLORATORY ANALYSIS

 The internet seems to be booming with blog posts on animated graphs, whether it's for more serious purposes or not so much.
 I didn't think anything more of it than just a gimmick or a cool way of spicing up your conference talk.
 However, I'm a total convert now and **in this post I want to show a real value that such graph can add to your (absolutely serious!) exploratory analysis.**

 <br>